+ Do you teach beginners?

 + How much do I need to practice?

-IT depends on your goals, but if you want to see any progress, you'll need to practice a minimum of about 20 minutes per day 4-5 days per week.
+Professional musicians practice for many hours per day.
+But of course you may not have that time or that goal.
+But just know if you want to see any progress at all, you'll need to practice a minimum of about 20 minutes per day 4-5 days per week.

 + Can you come to my home?